Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 Finding the lower envelope of this arrangement takes $O(\lambda_{s+1}(n^6)\log(n))$ time when every pair of curves intersects at most $s$ times with each other~\cite{hershberger89}, where $\lambda_s(n)$ is the maximum length of a Davenport–Schinzel sequence of order $s$ with $n$ distinct values~\cite{Sharir1995davenport}.
 The time needed to compute the lower envelope is dominated by the $O(n^7)$ time we spend on computing the arrangement of maxcurves itself.

 To extend this algorithm to the Euclidean $k$-center, we observe that we can start with the same set of $O(n^3)$ curves for all singletons, pairs, and triples of moving points.
 We define a curve to be \emph{maxcurve} if the not yet covered points can be covered by at most $k-1$ disks of no larger radius.
-For each of the $O(n^6)$ arcs of the arrangement this implies solving a static $(k-1)$-center problem, which takes $O(n^{2k-1})$~\cite{drezner81} or $n^{O(\sqrt{k})}$ time~\cite{hwang93}.
+For each of the $O(n^6)$ arcs of the arrangement this implies solving a static $(k-1)$-center problem, which takes $O(n^{2k-1})$~\cite{drezner1984p} or $n^{O(\sqrt{k})}$ time~\cite{hwang93}.

-\begin{theorem} Given a set of $n$ points whose positions in the plane are determined by constant-degree algebraic functions, the minmax Euclidean $2$-center problem can be solved by an algorithm that runs in $O(n^7)$ time.
-The minmax Euclidean $k$-center problem can be solved in $O(n^{2k+5})$ or $n^{O(\sqrt{k})}$ time. \end{theorem}
+\begin{theorem} Given a set of $n$ points whose positions in the plane are determined by constant-degree algebraic functions, the $2$-EC-minmax problem can be solved by an algorithm that runs in $O(n^7)$ time.
+The $k$-EC-minmax problem can be solved in $O(n^{2k+5})$ or $n^{O(\sqrt{k})}$ time. \end{theorem}

 \subparagraph{Unstable $k$-EC-minsum} We continue with the minsum version of the Euclidean $k$-center problem.
 In this variant we can no longer use maxcurves which define the important radii.
 Instead, choose $k$ curves and their corresponding $k$-center, and trace it over time to determine when the $k$-center covers all points.
 The number of times when a point enters or leaves any of the $k$ disks of the $k$-center is $O(kn)=O(n)$.
 Hence, any choice of $k$ curves gives $O(n)$ time intervals where the $k$-center is valid.
 We sum the $k$ curves (radii) on these intervals to get candidate $k$-center values and new, summed curves.
 In total, there are $O(n^{3k+1})$ new curves that are the sum of $k$ original curves, and their lower envelope represents the desired function $R(t)$.